rombrew/phobia/doc/SelfTest.md

 ## Automated Self Test

-Basic built-in integrity check.
-It is useful to do this the first time you power PMC on to make sure that hardware is OK.
+There is basic built-in integrity check.
+It is useful to do this the first time you power PMC up to make sure that hardware is ok.

-	# pm_self_test
+	(pmc) pm_self_test

-The results of self-adjustment are also useful.

-	# pm_self_adjust

 You can do it with or without motor connected.
+Ignore the appropriate error notification when do it without motor connected.

+## Automated Self Adjust

+The result of self-adjustment is also useful since it allows you to identify abnormal deviations in measuring circuits.

+	(pmc) pm_self_adjust

-Ignore appropriate error reason when do it without motor connected.
-In case of motor connected you also check the current sensing misalignment.
+In case of motor connected you also check the current sensing circuit.
 Above two procedures are must do in case of new hardware first powerup.